ausaccessfed/shibboleth-idp-installer/common-error.md

 ### 5. Define the LDAP server with ldap:// in the bootstrap.sh file throw a sed error

-*** Error:*** sed: -e expression #1, char 72: unknown option to `s’
+***Error:*** sed: -e expression #1, char 72: unknown option to `s’

 The error is caused by using the “ldap://” protocol with your LDAP server in the bootstrap file.

-You should only use the host name of your LDAP server and the port number.The installer will put the value in the correct place in the IdP configuration.
+You should only use the host name of your LDAP server and the port number.
+The installer will put the value in the correct place in the IdP configuration.

 In the bootstrap file under the optional section, set the LDAP settings as follows.